-- (i) Per diem employees shall be notified of the cancellation or change of any scheduled shift not later than twenty four (24) hours prior to the start of the scheduled shift.
+- (ii) Per diem employees shall be notified of the cancellation or change of any scheduled shift in person or by telephone, including voicemail, not later than twenty four (24) hours prior to the start of the scheduled shift, provided telephone notification shall consist of a call to a single primary phone number designated by the employee.
 Any cancellation later than twenty four (24) hours prior to the start of the scheduled shift will result in the per diem employee receiving full payment for the first day of the scheduled shift so canceled.
-Per diem employees may be called in with minimal advance notice if it is mutually agreeable to the Employer and the per diem employee. - (ii) Prior to adding new per diems to department call lists, the Employer will endeavor to hire current per diem employees, already being utilized, where reasonably possible and appropriate, provided it is agreed that the determination of what per diems to be utilized is within the Employer's sole discretion.
+Per diem employees may be called in with minimal advance notice if it is mutually agreeable to the Employer and the per diem employee. - (iii) Prior to adding new per diems to department call lists, the Employer will endeavor to hire current per diem employees, already being utilized, where reasonably possible and appropriate, provided it is agreed that the determination of what per diems to be utilized is within the Employer's sole discretion. - (d) Overtime

-(d) Overtime

-- (i) Per diem employees shall receive the overtime rate of time and one half (1-1/2) of the per diem rate for all work as follows: - (A) in excess of eight (8) hours in any work day, unless the per diem employee is scheduled to work four (4) days for ten (10) hours each day within a seven day period, (whether or not the seven-day period falls within a "work week" as defined in Article XIX, Section 19.01, in which case overtime would be incurred for all hours worked in excess of ten (10) hours in any so scheduled day; - (B) any hours accumulated in excess of forty hours per week in any work week (including the ten hour sessions referred to in (d)(i)(a) above) will be paid at time and one half (1-1/2).
+(i) Per diem employees shall receive the overtime rate of time and one half (1-1/2) of the per diem rate for all work as follows:

+(A) in excess of eight (8) hours in any work day, unless the per diem employee is scheduled to work four (4) days for ten (10) hours each day within a seven day period, (whether or not the seven-day period falls within a "work week" as defined in Article XIX, Section 19.01, in which case overtime would be incurred for all hours worked in excess of ten (10) hours in any so scheduled day;

+(B) any hours accumulated in excess of forty hours per week in any work week (including the ten hour sessions referred to in (d)(i)(a) above) will be paid at time and one half (1-1/2).

-- (C) on the sixth and seventh consecutive workdays, regardless of work week, which shall not be counted towards work week totals for computing overtime. - (D) in excess of six and one-half (6-1/2) hours in any work day, if the per diem employee is required to report to the Employer's Transmitter site on Mount Wilson and the Employer does not provide transportation.
+(C) on the sixth and seventh consecutive workdays, regardless of work week, which shall not be counted towards work week totals for computing overtime.

+(D) in excess of six and one-half (6-1/2) hours in any work day, if the per diem employee is required to report to the Employer's Transmitter site on Mount Wilson and the Employer does not provide transportation.
 (See Article XV, Section 15.05).
 This relates to 5 day work week per diem employees.
-For 4 day work week employees, overtime would be incurred only after 8-1/2 hours of work in one day. - (ii) Per diem employees shall receive the overtime rate of two (2) times the per diem rate for all work in excess of twelve (12) hours in any work day.
-Per diem employees shall not work in excess of ten (10) consecutive days, unless such employees receive the overtime rate of two (2) times the per diem rate for all hours worked until receiving a day off. - (iii) The provision to prevent compounded overtime and/or premium pays for per diem employees will be the same as for regular employees, as defined in Article XIX, Section 19.05(d).
+For 4 day work week employees, overtime would be incurred only after 8-1/2 hours of work in one day.

+(ii) Per diem employees shall receive the overtime rate of two (2) times the per diem rate for all work in excess of twelve (12) hours in any work day.
+Per diem employees shall not work in excess of ten (10) consecutive days, unless such employees receive the overtime rate of two (2) times the per diem rate for all hours worked until receiving a day off.

+(iii) The provision to prevent compounded overtime and/or premium pays for per diem employees will be the same as for regular employees, as defined in Article XIX, Section 19.05(d).